RA-Salles/sdb1_rep/works/codeinc/project1/donotreadme.txt

 		that".
 	Very fun.

+	IF YOU WISH TO UNDERSTAND HOW TO OPERATE THIS PIECE OF SHIT SOFTWARE, GO TO "LEIAME.txt".
+	THIS RIGHT HERE IS AN EXTENSION OF INLINE COMMENTS AND SERVES AS A RECORDING OF MY PROCESS OF THOUGHT.

 0159-200324
 	well, deadline is tomorrow, i simply went ahead and documented the expected results. very fucking shameful i will need a refresher and got little to no time to refresh.